kora-projects/kora-docs/mkdocs/blog/en/kora-extending-framework-ecosystem.md

 ---

-# Kora Has a Deeper Extension Mechanism When You Need One
+## Kora Has a Deeper Extension Mechanism When You Need One { #deeper-extension-mechanism }

 So far we have deliberately avoided Kora's compiler extension mechanism.